 How To Prevent SSH From Prompting When The Host Is Unknown

-If you are asked “Are you sure you want to continue connecting (yes/no)?” when trying to connect via SSH, then the remote host’s identification key has not yet been stored in your ~/.ssh/known_hosts
+If you are asked “Are you sure you want to continue connecting (yes/no)?” when trying to connect via SSH, then the remote host’s identification key has not yet been stored in your ~/.ssh/known_hosts file.

-This then requires you to type the full string “yes” in order to proceed because the default value for ssh is StrictHostKeyChecking=ask
+This then requires you to type the full string “yes” in order to proceed because the default value for ssh is StrictHostKeyChecking=ask.

 To bypass this behavior (not recommended), you may add the -o StrictHostKeyChecking=no